zalando/opentracing-toolbox/README.md

 -  **Tracing** of HTTP requests and responses
 -  **Customization** by having a pluggable trace format and lifecycle listeners for easy integration
--  **Support** for Servlet containers, Apache’s HTTP client, and (via its elegant API) other frameworks
+-  **Support** for Servlet containers, Apache’s HTTP client, Hystrix, JUnit, AspectJ and (via its elegant API) several other frameworks
 -  Convenient [Spring Boot](http://projects.spring.io/spring-boot/) Auto Configuration
 -  Sensible defaults